The Obama Administration today announced more targeted support for homeowners struggling with unemployment who are at risk of losing their homes.

 Eligible borrowers include those who are at least three months delinquent, but have a “reasonable likelihood of being able to resume repayment of their mortgage payments and related housing expenses within two years.”

-The mortgage must be tied to the borrower’s primary residence, and they cannot own a second home.
+Secondly, the mortgage loan must be tied to the borrower’s primary residence, and they cannot own a second home.
+This is to avoid providing assistance to investors and other well-to-do borrowers looking to take advantage of the system.

-Additionally, they must be able to demonstrate a good payment record prior to the event that produced the reduction in income.
+Additionally, homeowners must be able to demonstrate a good payment record prior to the event that produced the reduction in income.

 “This is part of the Administration’s comprehensive housing policy that has helped to stabilize a fragile housing market and allows responsible homeowners the chance to reduce their monthly mortgage payments to affordable levels.”